JamiePike/UntargetedMetabolomics/docs/NovDec22_Log.md

 Individual graphs and datasets can be found in the corresponding XCMS output folder.

-Eventually, I used the XCMS parameters in `/Metabolomics/NovDec22/XCMS/10_BlankGroup_171123` for the +ve mode analysis.
-Groups were separated by treatment and time for this parameter set, and contaminated features identified at the start of the run were excluded (C12-2 and X12-4 removed).
+I used the XCMS parameters in `/Metabolomics/NovDec22/XCMS/10_BlankGroup_171123` for the +ve mode analysis, as groups were separated by treatment and time for this parameter set, and contaminated features identified at the start of the run were excluded (C12-2 and X12-4 removed).
 It also contained a separate folder full of the blanks (duplicated so 4 samples), to satisfy the 0.75c minfrac.
 Features then identified in the Blank group were removed from the dataset (to remove contaminants).
+However, the number of features dropped off a lot when processing in metaboAnalyst.
+The results from the metaboanalyst analysis can be found here: `/Volumes/Jamie_EXT/Projects/Metabolomics/NovDec22/MetaboAnalyst/10_BlankGroup_171123_Analysis`.

+I decided to repeat the analysis using the `05_EarlySamplesRemoved_121023` dataset.
+This is becuase it identified the largest number of features, did not contain the contaminant samples.
+One sample in the Blanks folder will still satisfy the 0.75 minfrac.

 ## MetaboAnalyst

-_So far only positive mode analysed._
+### Positive mode

 Once processed using the filtering R script, data were uploaded to MetaboAnalyst, normalised (using the approach which produced the best normal distribution - typically this included normalizing by the Sodium Formate peak).